 The Mancos Valley Unit, initiated in 2004, is bounded by the San Juan National Forest to the north, Mesa Verde National Park to the east, and the Southern Ute Indian Reservation to the south.
-The project is now in its seventh full year of implementation with 54 landowner contracts.
+The project is now in its eighth full year of implementation with 54 landowner contracts.
 The project will reduce salt loading by 15,500 tons by increasing the irrigation application efficiency on 5,400 acres and reducing seepage in 27 ditches.
 The total estimated project cost is \$18.9 million.
 Currently, about 4,408 tons of salt have been controlled out of a goal of 12,000 tons.
+In 2015, five new contracts were developed bringing the total acres under contract to 7,836.
+To date, 4,426 tons of salt control has been implemented and 37 percent of the goal has been attained.